Bucephalandra Theia Pot

 - Please research appropriately to ensure your plant thrives.

 Listed information should be treated as general guidelines only.
-We encourage you to do thorough research before keeping any type of livestock.
+We encourage you to do thorough research to ensure healthy growth!

 -